CUWBC – A Centre of Excellence

 Women’s Boat Club (CUWBC) Unrestricted Fund

-Every September over 60 women turn up at CUWBC to register to trial for the highest rowing honours in Cambridge.
+Every September a large group of students join CUWBC to trial for the highest rowing honours in Cambridge.
 These young women follow in the footsteps of hundreds of others, with a desire to represent Cambridge in the historic Boat Races.
 CUWBC prepares three crews to compete against Oxford in the Boat Races: two Openweight Eights: The Blue Boat and Blondie our reserve crew, and a Lightweight Eight.

 The Club needs further support to give the next generation of young women and men the experience of a lifetime and continue building on all the foundations of success put in place over the last 90 years!